Ilyas Daudi: Military service

 In August 1985, after basic military training Daudi was assigned to military reconnaissance unit of 149th Guards Motor Rifle Regiment of Limited Contingent of Soviet forces in Afghanistan (official title of 40th Army).

-— His military career started from reconnaissance operations in the rank of senior scout, then he took a position of a squad-leader of surveillance section.
+His military career started from reconnaissance operations in the rank of senior scout, then he took a position of a squad-leader of surveillance section.
 Soviet Colonel General Alexander Skorodumov wrote in his memories that Iliyas Daudi was not only formal leader, but the informal one too.
-Moreover, sometimes Daudi faced accusations in not obeying the rules and even hooliganism.
-Surprisingly, it wasn't an obstacle for him to become a deputy of platoon commander and join a Communist Party of the Soviet Union.
+Moreover, sometimes Daudi faced accusations in not obeying the rules and even hooliganism Surprisingly, it wasn't an obstacle for him to become a deputy of platoon commander and join a Communist Party of the Soviet Union.

-— On 18 August 1986, I.Daudi participated in a large-scale Soviet operation Operation Trap on the Afghan-Iranian border in Herat province to capture the base fortified complex of the mujahideen Kokari-Sharshari of a prominent afghan warlord Ismail Khan.
+On 18 August 1986, I.Daudi participated in a large-scale Soviet operation Operation Trap on the Afghan-Iranian border in Herat province to capture the base fortified complex of the mujahideen Kokari-Sharshari of a prominent afghan warlord Ismail Khan.
 In battle, risking his life, he saved three comrades.
 A day later, 23 August in violent clashes with mujahideen, on a mission to supply his soldiers with ammunition, he stepped on an Italian antipersonnel mine.
 The explosion blew off his thigh and he received a severe concussion.
-According to the testimony of his army friends, he asked them to shoot him to get rid of the burden, but they managed to evacuate him from the combat.
-In November 1986, he was decommissioned from the Soviet Army after spending a lot of time in rehabilitation in hospital zone.
+According to the testimony of his army friends, he asked them to shoot him to get rid of the burden, but they managed to evacuate him from the combat zone In November 1986, he was decommissioned from the Soviet Army after spending a lot of time in rehabilitation in hospital.

-— Many years later his combat performance was investigated and evaluated as outstanding heroism.
+Many years later his combat performance was investigated and evaluated as outstanding heroism.
 In December 2009 by the order of Russian President Dmitry Medvedev he was awarded with a Hero of Russian Federation.

-After returning from the war

-After prolonged treatment in military hospitals and prosthetics of an amputated leg, he returned to Gubkin Russian State University of Oil and Gas and four years later graduated with honors.

-— In the early 1990s, he created a restaurant holding company.
-He directed his earned funds to help the families of the deceased veterans of the Afghan war.
-At the same time, he paid for prosthetics of the German company Ottobock for 82 amputee soldiers from the city of Moscow and the Moscow region who lost their arms and legs in that war.

-— In 2012, graduated from Russian Presidential Academy of National Economy and Public Administration (2012).
-Thesis defense topic: «The national interests of the Russian Federation in the Central Asian region in the context of the military-political situation in and around Afghanistan».

-— In 2022, entered the Gerasimov Institute of Cinematography (VGIK) — higher courses «directing and producing films and television», made his debut in the curriculum of the course with the short film «Self-Portrait» (2022).